 Guess what: the truth is that we all have some belly fat- even if we have flat abs.
 It’s perfectly normal.
 However, too much belly fat can have negative effects on your overall health that other fat does not.
 Some of the fat is stored directly under your skin and other fat is deeper, around your liver, lungs, heart, and other vital organs.
 This deeper fat is known as visceral fat.
-Check out the Lean Belly Breakthrough to learn more about the various types of fat and how they affect you.

 Deep Belly Fat